What Do Railroad Conductor or Yardmaster Do?

 How do I Become a Railroad Conductor or Yardmaster?

-What education is needed to be a Railroad Conductor or Yardmaster?
+What education or degrees do I need to become a Railroad Conductor or Yardmaster?

 Where do Railroad Conductors and Yardmasters Work?